-Notes Toolbar buttons will allow you to (in order of appearance):
+Content Area toolbar buttons (in order of appearance):

-- Text Size Use the text size slider to resize the Notes
+- Text Size Use the text size slider to resize the notes

-- Paragraph Style Choose from
+- Paragraph Style choose from:

-- Title
+- Title (H1)

+- Subtitle (H2)

-- Heading
+- Heading (H3)

-- Sub-Heading
+- Subheading (H4)

-- Normal
+- o Normal

-- o Code
+- \circ Code

-- Unordered List
+- o Unordered List

-- Ordered List
+- o Ordered List

-- Checkbox List
+- o Checkbox List

 - Bold, Italic, Underline and Code

 - Strikethrough, Foreground Color, Background Color, Font and Remove Formatting

 - Unordered, Ordered and Checkbox Lists

 - Outdent and Indent

 - Left, Center and Right Justify Text

-- Insert Horizontal Rule, Current Date/Time and Special Character
+- Insert Web Link, Horizontal Rule, and Current Date/Time

+- Special Character, Table, and Capture and Insert Image

-- Insert Web Link, Link to Thought and Table
+- Insert Table of Contents and Create and Attachment

-- Find and Replace, Show Word Count and Spellcheck
+- Find and Replace, Show Word Count, and Spellcheck as You Type

-- Note Style, Print and Export
+- Note Style, Print, and Export

+- Compact Toolbar and Markdown Reference

-Markdown
+Markdown Editor

-Notes in TheBrain 11 are created using a next-generation Markdown editor.
+Notes in TheBrain 12 are created using a next-generation Markdown editor.
 This improved version of Markdown enables more capabilities than standard editors for a superior editing experience.

-- Unlike other Markdown editors, TheBrain enables direct rendering of formatting, images, and more without requiring a "preview" window. - Text-based, inline code formatting: Ability to type text that converts into formatting, such as: - "[]" (or "-") to create a checkbox "+" for a pre-checked checkbox - for bold - " " at the start of a line to create a bullet list - Block quotes using ">"
+- Unlike other Markdown editors, TheBrain enables direct rendering of formatting, images, and more without requiring a "preview" window. - Text-based, inline code formatting: Ability to type text that converts into formatting, such as: - \circ "[]" (or "-") to create a checkbox "+" for a pre-checked checkbox - o for bold - o " " at the start of a line to create a bullet list - Block quotes using ">"